 Always make sure your server is completely stopped before editing world files or uploading new packs.
 If the server is still running while you make changes, your world could get corrupted or your settings will not save!

-First, you need to download the behavior pack you want to use from a reputable site like MCPEDL.
+First, you need to download the behavior or texture pack you want to use from a reputable site like MCPEDL.
 The pack will usually download as either a .mcpack or a .zip file.

 - If your downloaded file ends in